 - Receiving notifications

-There a lot of email and messaging apps out there.
+There are tons of email and messaging apps.
 I identified the key direct and indirect competitors based on the user base and popularity on the App Store.

 Strengths & Weaknesses